This Jamaican classic goes great on anything.

 Do you season after marinating?

-It is best to use all the jerk marinade right away.
-But if you need to store, do it by placing the leftovers in an airtight container or mass jar, then refrigerate.
-It will keep the marinade usable for up to 7 days.
-If you are unsure whether you will use it in a week, freeze the jerk marinade and store it in the freezer for up to 6 months.
-Do not keep used jerk marinade as it can be harmful to health.
+Place leftovers in an airtight container or mass jar, then refrigerate.
+If you are unsure whether you will use it in a week, freeze the marinade.
+Pour the marinade into ice cube trays and freeze.
+Once frozen, place in an airtight freezer bag.
+Do not keep used marinade as it can be harmful to your health.

-When properly stored, jerk marinade can stay refrigerated for up to 7 days and 6 months in the freezer.
+When properly stored, leftovers are good for up to 7 days refrigerated and up to 6 months when frozen.

-Jerk marinade v/s jerk seasoning – are they the same?
+Jerk seasoning vs. marinade – are they the same?

 Ingredients